-Traditional day undergraduate students at Lynn University have 23 majors to choose from.
-Full-time tuition is based on enrolling for a minimum of 3 and maximum of 5 courses (9-16 credits) per semester for day undergraduates.
+Full-time tuition for traditional day undergraduate students is based on enrolling for a minimum of three and maximum of five courses (9-16 credits) per semester.
 Students pay an "overload" fee for additional credit hours above 16 credits.

 These estimates are based on full-time enrollment.
 Not all students will spend this much (or this little) on meal plans, room and board, or books.
 Many options are available.

-* All undergraduates pay a $1,000 annual student service fee.
-Day students residing on campus also must pay a $500 technology fee (commuters pay $150).
+*All undergraduates pay a $1,000 annual student service fee and a one time $500 course materials fee.
+Day students residing on campus also must pay a $750 technology fee (commuters pay $400).

 Tuition payment deadline is: